Good leadership is built one insight at a time. The leaders who keep growing are the ones who never stop asking better questions of themselves.

 Every week I show up with one idea, one question, and a few minutes of thinking worth having.
-Not advice you've heard before.
-Not a framework to implement.
-Just something worth sitting with - the kind of thing that has a way of surfacing exactly when you need it.
+It’s not advice, or another framework to implement - just something worth sitting with, the kind of thing that has a way of surfacing exactly when you need it.

 The Weekly 1:1™ publishes every Tuesday at 8am PT.
 It's free, it's short, and it's yours to listen to or read before the rest of the week takes over.